BGforgeNet/FO2tweaks/README.md

 Designed for Restoration Project users.
 Unfortunately, many areas in RP are quite dark compared to the original game, to the point of being eye hazard.

 This allows to set a lower limit for the ambient light level.
 Refer to the [wiki](https://falloutmods.fandom.com/wiki/Fallout_2_light_levels) to understand how light works in Fallout.
-Displayed light level affects chance to hit for both dude and enemies, so it's still fair game.

 ## Compatibility
 * FO2tweaks is designed to be compatible with any other mod.
 If you find a conflict - report it.